There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

 Just include the videos along with the image gallery thumbnails.
 You can also overlay your video assets in the image gallery with a “play” icon.

 Adding videos to your Shopify store is simple and can be super effective for increasing sales.

 In a survey on why online shoppers abandon carts, some of the top reasons include:

-Moreover, according to the Walker Sands “The Future of Retail 2019” report, free and fast shipping is the #1 driver of online purchases.
+Moreover, according to a Walker Sands report, free and fast shipping is the #1 driver of online purchases.

 This means that if you can offer free 2-day shipping, then displaying that information on your product page can serve as an additional selling point.